 Cooking black-eyed peas seem to be most commonly done on a stovetop.
 However, there are two ways to cook these beans.

 - The first way is on the stovetop.
 For this method, you’ll want the temperature of your stove set somewhere between low and medium.
 Make sure there is enough water in the pot to cover the beans fully.
-This method usually takes up to 2 hours.
+In addition, this method usually takes up to 2 hours.
 Reminder: Beans absorb water!
 Due to this, be sure to keep an eye on the water level and add more as it starts getting low.

 - The second way is in a slow cooker/crock-pot.
 For this method, you’re going to keep up on the water level as well.
 Slow cooking the beans will also take 2 hours to cook thoroughly.
 However, you may not need to continuously refill the water, at least not as much as cooking on the stove.